-A call-’em-as-I-see-’em and sometimes contrarian commentary about politics and public policy (mainly) in the Texas Panhandle.
+A former news outlet converted into a proudly progressive personal political and public policy blog.
 I’ll surely make people angry.
 Good.
 I hope I make them think.

 Thursday, June 4, 2015

 Texas Paid Millions for Unallowable Medicaid Orthodontic Services

 The Texas Health and Human Services Commission (State agency) did not ensure that requests for prior authorization of Medicaid orthodontic services were approved in accordance with State Medicaid guidelines.
 On the basis of our sample results, we estimated that the State agency paid at least $191.4 million ($133.4 million Federal share) for unallowable orthodontic services.
 Of 106 sampled orthodontic prior-authorization requests, 17 were approved by the Texas Medicaid & Healthcare Partnership (TMHP) in accordance with State Medicaid guidelines and 89 were not.
 Of the 89 improperly approved prior authorizations, 78 did not qualify for orthodontic services and 11 did not have sufficient documentation to determine whether they qualified.

 These deficiencies occurred because the State agency did not ensure that (1) TMHP properly reviewed each prior-authorization request to determine qualification for orthodontic services and (2) the TMHP dental director followed State Medicaid policies and procedures for determining qualification.
 As a result, TMHP approved requests for prior authorization of unallowable services.